-Ford is one of the Company's largest customers and accounted for 34% of sales in 2015, 41% of sales in 2014, and 52% of sales in 2013.
-Accordingly, any change in Ford's vehicle production volumes will have a significant impact on the Company's sales volume and profitability.
+Ford is one of the Company's largest customers and accounted for 30%, 34% and 41% of sales in 2016, 2015 and 2014, respectively.
+Accordingly, any change in Ford's vehicle production volumes may have a significant impact on the Company's sales volume and profitability.